-All online MBA courses are paced, meaning there are scheduled start and end dates, and assignment deadlines within each course.
+All online MBA courses are paced, with scheduled start and end dates, and assignment deadlines within each course.
 Individual course activities vary, but participation in online discussions and group projects is mandatory and forms part of the grade for every course.
 The learning environment is asynchronous, meaning students do not have to be online at a prescribed time.

 Athabasca University may modify the list of available courses at any time.